 To help bring more awareness of this important topic, Maja gives answers to four common questions that women have about screening and prevention:

 Is it that important that I get regular pap smears?
-“Pap smears are an incredibly important screening tool for cervical cancer!
+“Pap smears are an incredibly important screening tool for cervical cancer.
 Since this type of cancer is slow growing, regular pap smears allow providers to find cervical cancer in its early stage when it is easiest to treat.
-Women should start getting pap smears when they turn 21 years old and get repeat testing every three years until they turn 65 years old.

 It’s also important to remember that a pap smear is only one part of a comprehensive well-woman gynecological exam.
 I urge all women, especially those beyond their reproductive years, to continue scheduling annual gynecological exams, even if they’re not due for a pap smear that year!”

 I’m not sexually active.
 Should I still get the HPV vaccine?
 “HPV is an extremely common sexually transmitted infection, affecting 9 in 10 men and women at some point in their lives.
 Even if you are not sexually active now, this is actually the best time to get vaccinated so that you are protected from HPV if you should become sexually active later.
 The HPV vaccine is highly effective and protects against cervical cancers almost every single time.”